-Do I need to be an expert or have any special knowledge to take part?
+1. Do I need to be an expert or have any special knowledge?

 No, you don’t need to have any particular legal knowledge or experience to take part.
 Just a willingness to learn and a keen interest in technology law.
-There will be mentors assigned to each team to offer guidance and tips during the challenge.
-The challenges will be issued in advance to participants and we encourage you to do some research.
+There will be mentors on hand to offer guidance and tips during the challenge.
+The challenges will be issued in advance to participants and we encourage you to do some research in advance.

 Yes, if you are travelling from outside London to take part in this event, travel grants for standard rate fares will be available.
 Please apply for a travel grant at the time of applying for this event.

 Please bring a laptop or tablet so you can look things up on the day and write up and submit your challenge answers.
 There will be free wifi available at the venue.
 Refreshments and a light lunch will be provided and there are also supermarkets close by.
 If you have a special diet, we suggest that you bring lunch with you.